 When sensitive personal data falls into the wrong hands, a lot can go wrong.
-Imagine a hacker or unauthorized parties having access to your full name, addresses, health insurance details, and other financial information.
-With the extension of private information being transferred online (e.g, electronic health record technology), security and privacy are more important now than ever before.
+Imagine a hacker or unauthorized party having access to your full name, address, phone number, health insurance details, and financial information.
+With the development of private information being transferred online (for example, electronic health record technology), security and privacy are more important now than ever before.
 Many of our clients transfer highly confidential information that must adhere to strict privacy standards.

 What is HIPAA?

 In the United States, data privacy and security provisions for safeguarding personal health information are protected by HIPAA (Health Insurance Portability and Accountability Act), which was established in 1996.
 Becoming certified for HIPAA compliance is done through private companies.
 When a company is HIPAA compliant, it means that the company ensures all the required physical, network, and process security measures have been put in place to protect the personal health information of individuals.

 What is PHIPA?